Recommended Technology Books (for modern citizens)

 Understanding the FFT (1995/2000) Anders E. Zonst

-Subtitled "A Tutorial on the Algorithm & Software for Laymen, Students, Technicians & Working
+Subtitled "A Tutorial on the Algorithm & Software for Laymen, Students, Technicians & Working Engineers"

-recommended for engineers (both software and electronic), hackers and nerds
+software and electronic), hackers and nerds

-- Subtitled "A Tutorial on the Algorithm & Software for Laymen, Students, Technicians & Working Engineers",
+- Subtitled "A Tutorial on the Algorithm & Software for Laymen, Students, Technicians & Working Engineers", weighs in at 180 pages.
+I wish I would have

-weighs in at 180 pages.
-I wish I would have owned a copy of this book ten years earlier because I would have saved considerable
+owned a copy of this book ten years earlier because I would have saved considerable time and money.

-- quote from page 2: "for now we may say that this transform, in its discrete form, provides a
+- quote from page 2: "for now we may say that this transform, in its discrete form, provides a mathematical tool of such power and

-mathematical tool of such power and scope that it can hardly be exceeded by any other development of applied
+scope that it can hardly be exceeded by any other development of applied mathematics in the twentieth century"

 - four chapters on DFT (Discreet Fourier Transform)